mnemnion/JLpeg.jl/Plans.md

 - `peg`: Implementation of Sam Atman style PEG grammars

 - `dialect`: For specifying dialects.
-I simply suspect this will be useful.
+I simply suspect this will be useful

-- `regex`: I don't see any reason we can't interpret PCRE regex format on the VM.
+- `regex`: I don't see any reason we can't interpret PCRE regex format on the VM

 - `canonical`  A string form any dialect may be transformed to, and any Pattern printed as.
 Needs to be feature complete, rather than